StonedEdge/Retro-Lite-CM5/README.md

 A: Probably not, we want a newer kernel that will give us the latest packages.
 Eventually the RK3588s will be mainlined, it's just a matter of when, not if.

 Q: Can you please make me one for exposure on YouTube?
+I promise to give incredible reviews!

 A: Nope.